alan-turing-institute/data-safe-haven/ROADMAP.md

 ### Develop Outside, Run Inside

-A workflow enabling researchers to develop this research and analysis code outside of the TRE, using whatever tools they prefer and a familiar with, and bring this work into the TRE to run against the sensitive data.
+A workflow enabling researchers to develop this research and analysis code outside of the TRE, using whatever tools they prefer and are familiar with, and bring this work into the TRE to run against the sensitive data.

 This would improve,